Picking Winners in Daily Fantasy Sports Using Integer Programming: Problem Formulation

 \subsection{Picking Winners with Constrained Resources}

-We now consider a case where entries are constructed from a set of resources $\curly{Y_k}_{k=1}^P$ which are jointly Gaussian random variables.
-We define the mean and standard deviation of $Y_k$ as $\mu'_k$ and $\sigma_k'$, respectively.
-We define the correlation coefficient of $Y_k$ and $Y_l$ as $\rho_{kl}'$.
-Each entry is given by the sum of $K$ resources.
-Let us define $x_{ik}$ as variables which are one if resource $k$ is in entry $i$ and zero otherwise.
-Then we can write $X_i = \sum_{k=1}^PY_kx_{ik}$.
-We assume that there are certain constraints on the resources such that not every possible subset of $K$ resources is a feasible entry.
-In this scenario, we want to construct $M$ feasible entries from the given resources to maximize the probability of winning.
-To do this we will develop an integer programming formulation which builds upon the intuitions gained in Section \ref{sec:gaussian}.
-The three insights we saw there for constructing a set of winning entries were to make sure each entry had a high mean, a high variance, and low correlation with other entries.
-We can write the mean of $X_i$ as
+We now consider a case where entries are constructed from a set of resources \hunter{$\curly{Y_j}_{j=1}^p$} {that} are jointly Gaussian random variables.
+We define the mean and standard deviation of \hunter{$Y_j$} as \hunter{$\mu'_j$} and \hunter{$\sigma_j'$}, respectively.
+We define the correlation coefficient of $Y_j$ and $Y_l$ as $\rho_{jl}'$.
+Each entry is given by the sum of $n$ resources.
+Let us define $x_{ij}$ as variables {that} are one if resource \hunter{$j$} is in entry $i$ and zero otherwise.
+Then we can write \hunter{$X_i = \sum_{j=1}^pY_jx_{ij}$}.
+We assume that there are certain constraints on the resources such that not every possible subset of $q$ resources is a feasible entry.
+In this scenario, we want to construct \hunter{$k$} feasible entries from the given resources to maximize the probability of winning.
+To do this we will develop an integer programming formulation {that} builds upon the intuitions gained in Section \ref{sec:gaussian}. {Specifically, our general paradigm for the formulation will make use of the following three insights.} \begin{itemize} \item[1.] {Each entry has a high mean in order to increase the probability it exceeds the threshold $t$.}